-In 2022/23, Creative Scotland made 1,643 funding awards through our existing funding programmes totalling £88.1 million in value.
+In 2023/24, Creative Scotland made 1,500 funding awards through our existing funding programmes totalling £88.3 million in value.
 A detailed breakdown of our funding is shown on page 9.
-This included the continued provision of Regular Funding to 121 organisations; the continued availability of Open Funding for Individuals and Organisations; and broad support for different aspects of cultural and creative provision through targeted funding support for Scotland's screen sector, Youth Arts, and the Youth Music Initiative.
+This included the continued provision of Regular Funding to 120 organisations; the continued availability of Open Funding for Individuals and Organisations; support for Scotland's screen sector, youth arts and the Youth Music Initiative.